ADA Reservations Policy

 ADA clients may book a trip for the next day and up to 7 days in advance.

 After booking a trip, clients will be provided a 30-minute pick-up window.
 For example, if a client requests a 3PM pick-up, the trip may be scheduled for a pickup which would create a window between 3PM and 3:30PM.
 The client is asked to be ready between 3PM and 3:30PM.

 Drivers will wait 5 minutes from the beginning of the scheduled pick-up window.
 Please be aware that passengers are required to cancel a trip 2 hours prior to the scheduled pick-up window.
-Click Here to refer to the Road Runner No-Show Policy and Cancellations.
+Click Here to Refer to Road Runner Cancellation Policy.

 Other Transportation Issues